What can I eat to avoid prednisone side-effects?

 Most of the immune system resides in the digestive tract.
 That means that what we eat has a direct impact on how our bodies are able to cope with autoimmune disease.
 Certain foods fight inflammation and balance immunity and certain foods increase the inflammatory response.
 For example, excess sugar drives up inflammation and may interfere with a healthy immune response.
 You don’t need to worry about the small about of natural sweetness in fruit.
 This is about cookies, cakes, white flour, white rice and the hidden sugar in processed and prepared foods.
 Refined sugar is also likely to displace essential nutrients that help to balance our immune system.

-There are many facets to the best nutritional plan to follow while on prednisone, but probably the number one tactic is to completely avoid refined/processed sugar, simple carbohydrates and other sweeteners.
+There are many facets to the best nutritional plan to follow while on prednisone, but probably the number one tactic, along with limiting sodium, is to completely avoid refined/processed sugar, simple carbohydrates and other sweeteners.
 Do not be fooled by the marketing of healthy sounding names like natural cane sugar or brown rice syrup, etc. It is still processed sugar.
 Because sugar is habit forming, the transition off sugar can be tough.
 So, hang in there!
 The fact that added sugar and simple carbohydrates are generally detrimental to health is backed by plentiful scientific evidence.
 Evidence links sugar intake to obesity, hypertension, high triglycerides, insulin resistance, diabetes and possibly bone loss.
 Notice that this is the same as the list of prednisone side effects!

 Avoid all sweeteners including artificial sweeteners.
 Both sugar and artificial sweeteners send “hunger” signals to the brain.
 They decrease the chemical dopamine in the brain, reducing the reward from eating, and signaling the brain to eat more.
 If you don’t want to gain weight, avoid sugar!